 After I have done some research and I had a feeling of the game’s mechanics, I started with the concepting phase.
 Drawing different level design chunks roughly, continuing with the ones that seemed interesting and discarding the ones that were not.

-After sketching I took a specific direction that I wanted my level design to go to.
+After sketching I took the level design to a more pronounced direction, I gained a better understanding of what direction my level was going.
 I wanted to have a large building in the center of the level and some points of interest around that area.
 So, with this level design direction, I started to explore the possibilities of what I could make out it.

 Once I had a level design sketch on paper that I was satisfied with, I moved to Unreal Tournament Editor and started to build a rough block-out.
 Making a rough block-out of the level designed helped me with the metrics of the level, the sizing of buildings and paths.